Home Car Services Stop wasting time with tire kickers and focus on the prospects that...

 With most businesses doing over 30% of their interaction with less than 3% of their customers, it usually isn’t that much when you look at your average customer base and the amount of money they spend.
 It is even worse when you sell a product to them, and there is a good chance they will return it.
 For more information on managing a practical sales approach, this guide should help.

 Stop wasting time with tire kickers and focus on the prospects that matter.
 Most businesses do over 30% of their interaction with less than 3% of customers.
-How to deal with tires kickers are unavoidable.
+How to deal with tire kickers are unavoidable.
 For more information on managing a practical sales approach, this guide should help.

 What are tire kickers?

 These tire kickers tend to be cost-conscious buyers interested in product performance but are not ready to commit to a purchase.
-If you have a budget or spend limit for retail campaigns, knowing the difference between a lead and a tire kicker can help you gauge how successful your campaign is.
+If you have a budget or spending limit for retail campaigns, knowing the difference between a lead and a tire kicker can help you gauge how successful your campaign is.

 Tire kicker synonym